rsmusllp/king-phisher/docs/source/client_gui/gobject_signals.rst

 .. py:function:: server-connected()

-   This signal is emitted with the client has connected to the King Phisher Server.
+   This signal is emitted when the client has connected to the King Phisher server.
 The default handler sets the initial campaign optionally prompting the user to select one if one has not already been selected.